Alien Syndrome

 It should be obvious to anyone with functioning eyes that Alien Syndrome is an Alien game without the license.
 Aliens have infested a variety of Earth colonies, prompting Earth to send in our heroes Ricky and Mary who are in no way Sigourney Weaver and Michael Biehn expys.
 Your job is to save as many colonists as possible before time runs out.
 That’s right, as insurance in case you fail each colony is set to explode!

 Alien Syndrome has more in common with Gauntlet than other overhead shooters like Commando and Heavy Barrel.
 Each colony is one large map and you have free reign to explore within the time limit.
 Your goal is to save all twelve colonists per level and reach the exit.
 You also have to defeat the end level boss within the same time limit.
 This is different from the arcade, where you were given a set amount per stage.
-It puts an even bigger focus on plotting the best route as time is so limited.
+It puts an even bigger focus on plotting the best route as time is so precious.

 In spite of the ramp up in difficulty the boss battles are the only real point of contention.
 Each boss is a large monstrosity that is faster and more aggressive than any enemy you’ve faced.
 They are also faster than you are which adds an extra element of challenge.
 Their weakpoints are very small and depending on the weapon the hit detection can be spotty.
 It makes an already tough battle harder.
 At least you don’t lose your current weapon when you die, unlike the arcade game.